How much energy is your home wasting on water?

 According to the U.S. Department of Energy, water heating can account for 25% of a home’s energy use.
 This is a substantial percentage, representing thousands of dollars per year in energy costs.

-The good news is there are multiple ways to increase your home’s energy-efficiency with respect to heated water.
+According to a local water heater repair services, there are multiple ways to increase your home’s energy-efficiency with respect to heated water.

 The Department of Energy provides a list.

 - Reduce hot water usage : Fix leaks, install low-flow fixtures, and use high-efficiency clothes washers and dishwashers.

 - Lower the hot water temperature : 120ºF is ideal.
 Each 10ºF drop in temperature saves up to 5% and slows corrosion.

 - Insulate your water heater : A simple blanket wrap costs $25 and will save you up to 9% in costs